Nancy Kerrigan

-Nancy Ann Kerrigan (born October 13, 1969) is an American figure skater and actress.
+Nancy Ann Kerrigan (born October 13, 1969) is an American former figure skater.
 She won bronze medals at the 1991 World Championships and the 1992 Winter Olympics, silver medals at the 1992 World Championships and the 1994 Winter Olympics, as well as the 1993 US National Figure Skating Championship.
 Kerrigan was inducted into the United States Figure Skating Hall of Fame in 2004.

-On January 6, 1994, an assailant used a police baton to strike Kerrigan on her landing knee; the attacker was hired by the ex-husband of her rival Tonya Harding.
+On January 6, 1994, an assailant used a police baton to strike Kerrigan on her landing knee; the attacker was hired by Jeff Gillooly, then-husband of her rival Tonya Harding.
 The attack injured Kerrigan, but she quickly recovered.
 Harding and Kerrigan both participated in the 1994 Winter Olympics, but after the Games, Harding was permanently banned from competitive figure skating.
 At the Olympics, Kerrigan won the silver medal in a controversial showdown with gold medal winner Oksana Baiul.
 She then started touring and performed with several ice skating troupes that included Champions on Ice and Broadway on Ice.
 In 2017, she was a contestant on Dancing with the Stars.

 Early life

 Kerrigan was born in Stoneham, Massachusetts, the youngest child and only daughter of welder Daniel Kerrigan (1939–2010) and homemaker Brenda Kerrigan (née Schultz, b.
 1940).
-She is of English, Irish and German ancestry, and has stated: "There's very little Irish in me, just my name."
+She is of English, Irish, and German ancestry, and has stated: "There's very little Irish in me, just my name."
 While her brothers Michael and Mark played hockey, she took up figure skating at age six.
 She did not start private lessons until age eight and won her first competition, the Boston Open, at age nine.

 Kerrigan's family was of modest means.
 Her father sometimes worked three jobs to fund her skating career; he also drove the Zamboni at the local rink in exchange for Nancy's lessons.
 Kerrigan was coached by Theresa Martin until she was 16, then began working with Evy and Mary Scotvold after a brief period with Denise Morrissey.
 The Scotvolds remained her coaches through the rest of her competitive career.

 Skating career

 Kerrigan began to reach prominence at the national level when she placed fourth at the junior level at the 1987 U.S. Figure Skating Championships.
 She made an early impression as a strong jumper, but was comparatively weak in compulsory figures.
-She made her senior debut the following season, moving up the national rankings each year: 12th in 1988, fifth in 1989, and fourth in 1990.
+She made her senior debut the following season, moving up the national rankings each year: 12th in 1988, fifth in 1989 when she won the bronze medal at the 1989 Winter Universiade, and fourth in 1990.
 She continued to be held back by compulsory figures until they were eliminated from competitions after the 1990 season.